MubinMuhammad/Zinc/README.md

 - Cropping without changing the resolution
 - Cropping with changing the resolution

 More things will be added soon like: blur, sharpening, edge-detection etc. As it's under the MIT License, you can see the algorithms by yourself.
-It might be help full is just getting started with Image Processing.
+It might be helpful who is just getting started with Image Processing.

 ## Building
 If you are using Windows you do have to use mingw32 or mingw64.